On this day, 18 June 1910, Solomon S. Thomas passed away. He was my 3rd great-grandfather.

 On 16 July 1863, David McMurtrie Gregg’s cavalry approached Shepherdstown where Fitzhugh Lee’s and J.R.
 Chambliss’s brigades, supported by M.J.
 Ferguson’s, held the Potomac River fords against the Union infantry.
 Fitzhugh Lee and Chambliss attacked Gregg, who held out against several attacks and sorties, fighting sporadically until nightfall when he withdrew.

 By the time the war had ended in May 1865, Washington County, Maryland was in shambles.
 Farms in and around the battles were decimated.
-Crops waiting to be harvested were raised by bullets and cannons or trampled in the troops.
+Crops waiting to be harvested were razed by bullets and cannons or trampled in the troops.
 Harvested crops were requisitioned by the military to feed the troops.
 Smaller animals, like pigs and chickens, were confiscated to feed the masses, as were the eggs from laying chickens.
 The military also requisitioned horses and mules to replace dead, wounded, or exhausted military draft animals.
 Wooden fences were destroyed during the battle or were dismantled for fire wood.
 The area around the battles were littered with debris.

 Circa 1868, son Alvin Edwin Thomas was born in Washington County, Maryland.
 Sadly, on 23 September 1869, Alvin Edwin Thomas died in Washington County, Maryland.